spring-guides/gs-sts/README.ftl.md

 ![Pick a guide](images/3_wizard.png)

-STS will create a new workspace, import the [Consuming Rest][gs-consuming-rest] code base (both initial and complete), and open a browser tab inside STS as shown below:
+STS will create two new projects in your workspace, import the [Consuming Rest][gs-consuming-rest] code base (both initial and complete), and open a browser tab inside STS as shown below:

 ![View the code and the guide](images/4_after-import.png)